derlidio/EZAppMaker/README.md

 Note: You must clone EZAppMaker and [EZForms](https://github.com/derlidio/EZForms) in order to run EZTemplate.

+The following sections contains an overview of what you should change in your solution in order to enable EZAppMaker, but I highly reccomend you to download the 3 repositories and inspect the code.
+This will give you a better grasp of the framework.

 ## EZForms
 EZForms is a basic set of helper classes that integrates with EZAppMaker.
 It works with SQLite and will take care of all your needs on the CRUD regard.
 You won't have